developer-zebra/developer-zebra-site/src/ehs/2-4/guide/setup/index.md

 * The status-bar Settings icon
 * Full access to the System Settings panel

-To select which settings will be available while the device is in User Mode and/or to modify other User Mode preferences:
+**To select which settings will be available while the device is in User Mode and/or to modify other User Mode preferences**:

 &#49;&#52;.
 While in Admin Mode, <b>Select Preferences</b> from the menu: